 We have all been there; it’s taken 20 minutes to get the baby to sleep, another 5 minutes to get him posed perfectly, you frame up, hit focus and the moment you are about to release the shutter the baby squirms out of position, and you have to start from scratch!
 It really can...

-When I started my own business I had NO IDEA of how much money I needed to make in order to run a successful business, pay my bills and look after my family.
+When I started my own business, I had NO IDEA of how much money I needed to make to run a successful business, pay my bills and look after my family.
 I took the ‘suck it and see’ approach and man that was not a good idea!
-It almost broke me and put me and my family under an awful lot of pressure, emotionally and financially.
+It almost broke me and put my family under an awful amount of pressure, emotionally and financially.